Why Can’t I Lose Weight?

 - Possible weekly intravenous therapies and infrared sauna

-2. 5-Week Rapid Weight Loss Program
+2. Medically- Supervised Weight Loss Program

-Specific hormones in our bodies cause us to use visceral fat.
+Specific stress hormones in our bodies cause us to gain visceral fat.
 This is the fat, most commonly situated around the abdomen surrounding our internal organs, which the body normally stores for use in a “starvation” situation.
 As we age, these hormone levels decline, and visceral fat tends to accumulate.
 Excess accumulation of visceral fat is associated with many health issues, including chronic stress, heart disease, stroke, and diabetes.

 Associated positive side effects